What is Hillel?

 Hillel is the Foundation for Jewish Life, which supports Jewish community and engagement on hundreds of college campuses around the world.

-How many Jewish studtents are enrolled at UMBC?
+How many Jewish students are enrolled at UMBC?
 What is Jewish life like here at UMBC?

 How connected is UMBC Hillel to the rest of the UMBC community?

-Over the past seven years Hillel has become increasingly integrated into the larger university community.
-Though progressive programming, co-sponsorship of events, and the involvement of active students in a variety of other clubs and organizations on campus, UMBC Hillel has grown within the university.
+Through progressive programming, co-sponsorship of events, and the active involvement of students in a variety of other clubs and organizations on campus, UMBC Hillel has grown within the university.
 The UMBC administration has always been very supportive of Hillel and its role on campus and has worked hard to provide a welcoming atmosphere for Jewish students, faculty, staff, and friends.

 Where is UMBC Hillel located on campus?